tim1ford/FHIR-SpineCore/pages/deploy/deploy.md

 | Access | The access mechanism and of requesting system is influenced by many factors.
 This section demonstrates the design decisions to consider |
 | Security | The security of the FHIR payload, access and data at rest are all important design decisions while building an API. |

-Please see or contribute to INTEROPen to support the wider community efforts of providing a completely defined API service.
+Please see or contribute to support the wider community efforts of providing a completely defined API service.

 {% include note.html content="Provided as an overview" %}